Horticulture

 Class F2 Six Roses

-Class F3 One Stem of Floribunda Rose in a vase or Bowl
+Class F3 One Stem of Floribunda Rose in a Vase or Bowl

 Class F4 Vase of Mixed Garden Flowers